 Laura says her son struggled when sleepovers started for his peer group.
 “He would panic about them and often decline invitations or skip the sleepover part,” she says.
 That all changed when, with her son’s permission, she enlisted his best friend’s parents to help.

-• HealthyChildren.org, powered by the American Association of Pediatrics (AAP), states that in two population studies, boys were about 6 months behind girls when it came to potty training.
-This may influence boys’ likelihood to wet the bed.
+- Boys develop more slowly than girls.
+HealthyChildren.org, powered by the American Association of Pediatrics (AAP), states that in two population studies, boys were about 6 months behind girls when it came to potty training.
+This may influence boys’ likelihood of wetting the bed.

-• Try to show your support and love rather than frustration when it comes to your son's nighttime wetting.
-Remember: he’s not bedwetting on purpose!
+- You can show your support and love rather than frustration.
+Remember that he’s not bedwetting on purpose!

 These articles are not a substitute for medical advice, consult your doctor as needed.